 The Office will require prospective subgrantees to certify that they are qualified to meet the obligations associated with a project, that the prospective subgrantees will have available funds for all project costs that exceed the amount of the grant, and that they will comply with all requirements, including service milestones.
-Disbursement of funding to subgrantees after the initial 10% draw as described below in section 2.16 is only done upon completion of a technical and compliance audit at specific established thresholds of the number of locations served out of the total number to be served by a project (10%, 35%, 65%, 85%, 100%).
+Disbursement of funding to subgrantees is only done upon completion of a technical and compliance audit.
 It will be required that each subgrantee certifies that it has and will continue to have sufficient financial resources to cover its eligible costs for the project until such time as the Office authorizes additional disbursements.